Oky-period-tracker/periodtracker/docs/start_project.md

 > IMPORTANT: Once you have created this user, log into the CMS, use the `/user-management` page to create a new user with a strong password, log out, log in as your new user, and delete this non-secure `Admin` user

-Later you will generate SQL files to insert content into the DB, [see here](./localisation/setup.md) for the steps to do that.
+Your `/translations` submodule should contain SQL files eg `insert-content-en.sql`, execute this as well to insert content into the DB.
+[See here](./localisation/setup.md) for how to generate these SQL files when setting up your own repo / adding a new language.

 ## Start react native